-The project is creating a gothic visual expression for the customers to discover step by step with their visual & tactile senses.
+The wine packaging design project is creating a gothic visual expression for the customers to discover step by step with their visual & tactile senses.

 The design uses black and white accents on a vintage, textured paper with detailed embossed elements.
 The combination of textures gives a more complex depth to the whole composition.